kakdoncheng/stardust/README.md

 # Stardust

-### A 2D arcade shooter where enemies from classic arcade titles combine forces in an attempt to destroy you.
+### A 2D arcade shooter where enemies from historic arcade titles combine forces in an attempt to destroy you!
+Features clones of classics including Missile Command, Space Invaders, Gradius, and Sinistar, all haphazardly thrown into an endless asteroid field to harass the player.

+You can download the latest build [here](https://github.com/kakdoncheng/stardust/releases/latest).

 ### Controls

 Aim - Mouse
 Move/Strafe - W, A, S, D